LeDevDuDimanche/Deezer-data-search/README.md

 # Deezer-data-search
 Deezer song search api.
-I used react, redux, saga, reselect, [react data grid](https://github.com/adazzle/react-data-grid) and [react boilerplate](https://github.com/react-boilerplate/react-boilerplate) to obtain the final result.
+I used [react data grid](https://github.com/adazzle/react-data-grid) and [react boilerplate](https://github.com/react-boilerplate/react-boilerplate)(which includes react, redux, saga, reselect, i18n, jest, ...) to obtain the final result.

 As I used react boilerplate to start this project, you can look at [this page](https://github.com/react-boilerplate/react-boilerplate/blob/master/docs/general/commands.md) to see the set of npm commands used to run this project.